Every athlete deserves to perform at their best.

 Mike Favre is the Director of Olympic Sports Strength and Conditioning at the University of Michigan.
 In his 18 years of experience, Coach Favre has worked extensively with collegiate, professional, and elite international athletes.
 In 2011, Coach Favre was named the NSCA College Strength Coach of the Year.

-Justin Smith is the Co-Director of Athletic Performance at the University of Vermont (UVM).
+Justin Smith is the Associate Director of Athletic Performance at the University of Vermont (UVM).
 He oversees the strength and conditioning for men’s and women's ice hockey, and men's and women's alpine and Nordic skiing.

 Devan McConnell is the Head of Hockey Performance at UMass Lowell.
 Prior to this newly developed position, Devan served as Director of Sports Performance at UMass Lowell, as well as a strength coach at both Stanford University and Mike Boyle Strength and Conditioning.
 A native of Lake Stevens, Washington, Devan resides in Massachusetts with his wife, Erica, and their two children, Finnegan and Dublin.

 Mike Nitka was the long time Director of Strength and Conditioning at Muskego High School in Southeastern Wisconsin.
 With 35 years of experience, Coach Nitka has been frequently honored for his contributions to the field, including being voted the NSCA High School Strength Coach of the Year in 1996.

 Patrick McHenry is the Director of Strength and Conditioning at Castle View High School, and a National Strength and Conditioning Association (NSCA) Board Member.
 In 2005, he was selected as the NSCA High School Strength Coach of the Year, and has received the Strength of America Award from the President's Council on Fitness every year since 2010.